La Purisima Mission State Historic Park

 - $6 to enter

-- Hours: 7 days a week, 9AM – 5PM, closed Thanksgiving, Christmas and New Years Day
+- Hours: 7 days a week, 9 AM – 5 PM, closed Thanksgiving, Christmas and New Years Day

 Here is the history from their official site:

-Misión La Purísima Concepción De María Santísima (Mission of the Immaculate Conception of Most Holy Mary) was founded by Father Presidente Fermin de Lasuén on December 8, 1787 and was the 11th of 21 Franciscan Missions in California.
-During the Mission’s early years, several thousand Chumash Indians were baptized into the Catholic Church; over 100 large and small adobe buildings were built; a water system was developed; crops and livestock were raised, and La Purisima grew and prospered.
+Misión La Purísima Concepción De María Santísima (Mission of the Immaculate Conception of Most Holy Mary) was founded by Father Presidente Fermin de Lasuén on December 8, 1787, and was the 11th of 21 Franciscan Missions in California.
+During the mission’s early years, several thousand Chumash Indians were baptized into the Catholic Church; over 100 large and small adobe buildings were built; a water system was developed; crops and livestock were raised, and La Purisima grew and prospered.

 Buildings and other features of the Mission eventually collapsed from weather and long neglect.
 In 1933 when the property was given to public ownership by Union Oil Company, the Mission was a complete ruin.
-Preservation and reconstruction of the Mission complex began in 1934 through efforts of the County of Santa Barbara, the State of California, the National Park Service and the Civilian Conservation Corps.
+Preservation and reconstruction of the Mission complex began in 1934 through efforts of the County of Santa Barbara, the State of California, the National Park Service, and the Civilian Conservation Corps.
 Under direction and labor from the latter two organizations, buildings and grounds were restored and furnished to appear as they had in 1820.

 The Visitors Center

-After parking, the first place you will see is the visitors center.
+After parking, the first place you will see is the visitor center.
 This is one of the best visitor centers I have ever been in as it had a great combination of history as well as artifacts and interactive exhibits.

-After reading about the history of the area you can proceed across the small footbridge to see the mission itself.
+After reading about the history of the area, you can proceed across the small footbridge to see the mission itself.

-There was also an elevated pulpit where the priest could preach his sermons and a lot of unique art from the time period.
+There was also an elevated pulpit where the priest could preach his sermons and a lot of unique art from the period.

 The Second Chapel

-Outside of the second chapel there were a lot of rudimentary tools used for pressing olive oil and maintaining daily life.
+Outside of the second chapel, there were a lot of rudimentary tools used for pressing olive oil and maintaining daily life.

-The walkway also had a beautiful brick style that is synonymous with mission architecture.
+The walkway also had a beautiful brick-style that is synonymous with mission architecture.

 The last stop we did was to tour the gardens outside of the chapel.
 There were a ton of plants here with everything from pomegranate to berries used for dyeing colors.
-It was a very peaceful area to walk around in and I liked that it was the last stop on our time in the mission.
+It was a very peaceful area to walk around in, and I liked that it was the last stop on our time in the mission.